amir94rp/ckeditor5-image-manager-plugin/README.md

 # CKEditor 5 Image Manager plugin

 This package is a simple plugin for CKEditor 5.
-Plugin adds a "Insert Image" button to editor's toolbar and by clicking this button, the "open__image_manager__e" will be fired.
+Plugin adds an "Insert Image" button to editor's toolbar and by clicking this button, the "open__image_manager__e" event will be fired.

 ## Installation